gradle/gradle/design-docs/testing-improvements.md

 # Other issues

+- Test report aggregates multiple test results with the same class name from separate test task executions.
+- Allow XML results to be disabled.
 - Provide some way to generate only the old TestNG reports, so that both test report and test XML generation can be disabled.